Arjailer/arjailer.github.io/safepad2/index.md

 [What's new in this version?](#history)

-_SafePad 2 needs .NET Framework 4.7.2 on Windows 7 or later_
+_SafePad 2 needs [.NET Framework 4.7.2](https://dotnet.microsoft.com/download) or later, on Windows 7 or later_

 ---